Introduction:

 180 to remove gouges and dings, then 400

-grit paper for smoothing off the sanding lines to a smooth finish.
+grit paper for smoothing off the sanding to a smooth finish.
 The paint goes

 on thin which helps keep lines and logos razor sharp.
 The downside of this